After winning power, Theresa May faces Brexit divorce battle

 "She has this ability to not let on too much where her negotiations might be going ...
 If she were a poker player I would probably have some reservations about taking her on."

-May, who lost both her parents while in her twenties, describes herself as a practicing Christian and a fan of cooking, owning more than 100 cookery books.
+May, who lost both her parents while in her twenties, describes herself as a practising Christian and a fan of cooking, owning more than 100 cookery books.

 She gets up early and spends time in the gym as he health is important to her, said one Conservative lawmaker who has worked closely with May.